 In 2016/17, 632,010 students were studying at the 24 Russell Group universities - 27% of the UK's student population.

 Russell Group graduates are highly sought after by employers, both nationally and internationally.
 Seven of the top 30 universities in the world, as ranked by employers, are Russell Group universities and graduates from high-status universities such as the Russell Group achieve the highest returns, even after controlling for the different student characteristics.

 Over a five-year period to 2017, our universities will have invested over £1bn in improving and building new laboratories, libraries, lecture halls and IT facilities.

 68% of the UK’s world-leading research took place at Russell Group universities, meaning that students are taught by academics who are leaders in their fields.

 In 2015/2016, over three-quarters of young full-time first-year students at Russell Group universities were from state schools and colleges.
 Dropout rates at these universities are on average half those of other universities.

-The Opening Doors report provides examples of what Russell Group universities are doing to help tackle the root causes of under-representation of students from disadvantaged backgrounds at leading universities.
+The Opening Doors report provides examples of what Russell Group universities are doing to help tackle the root causes of under-representation of students from disadvantaged backgrounds at Russell Group universities.